AsiaBasket

-AsiaBasket is an Asian men's professional basketball league founded in 2021.
-The league hosts tournaments consisting of senior and collegiate teams mostly based in Southeast Asia.
+AsiaBasket is an Asian men's professional basketball competition series primarily based in the Philippines.

-Originally called the Filipino Basketball League, or FilBasket in short, it initially began as a domestic basketball tournament in the Philippines.
-Its first tournament was the 2021 Subic Championship held in October 2021.
-The league began inviting international teams in 2022, marking the start of the league's international expansion.
-The league was renamed as AsiaBasket beginning with the 2023 International Championship.
+Originally called the Filipino Basketball League (FilBasket), it initially began as a domestic basketball league.
+The league began inviting international teams in 2022, eventually leading to its renaming as AsiaBasket in 2023.
+Since the rebrand, AsiaBasket has shifted its focus away from professional clubs and a standard league format, leaning towards youth and collegiate teams.

-Nine teams have won the championship once, with the most recent champions being the Adamson Soaring Falcons, who won the 2025 International Invitational.

 History

 FilBasket era (2021–2022)

 FilBasket was established by former UAAP player Jai Reyes and Buddy Encarnado of the Maharlika Pilipinas Basketball League's Pasig Sta.
 Lucia Realtors in 2021.
 It was founded as a means to provide a platform for basketball players whose careers were disrupted by the COVID-19 pandemic in the Philippines.
 This includes players of the Maharlika Pilipinas Basketball League which saw its 2019–20 season suspended and the succeeding 2021 season delayed due to COVID-19 measures.
 Hence, multiple MPBL teams joined the FilBasket tournaments as a way to continue playing competitive games, beginning a trend of MPBL teams taking part in other leagues during the off-season.